Additive problems with almost prime squares

 Again we expect that $S_1$ gives a negligible contribution, as in the proof of Proposition \ref{sieve}, due to a particular behaviour at the prime 2 which makes the main term disappear, but this is not so easy to see in the present situation.
 We will carry out the computation for both $S_1$ and $S_2$ and combine them to a joint main term for which we obtain the desired lower bound.
 As before, the computation of $S_1$ is slightly harder, so we focus on this part in detail, while the computation of $S_2$ is similar, but technically slightly easier.
 Our first step is to establish the asymptotic evaluations \eqref{S1} and \eqref{S2} below.

-We would like to choose $\eta_0$ sufficiently small so that we can evaluate the inner two sums by Proposition \ref{SmoothAp}, but this requires some preparation.
+We would like to choose $\eta_0$ sufficiently small so that we can evaluate the sums by Proposition \ref{SmoothAp} on average of $d_1,d_2$, but this requires some preparation.
 We consider $S_1$ first.
 As before we write so that $a, m$-sum in $S_1$ becomes

 Here we have used the fact that if $2\mid \delta_1'\delta_2'$, then we must have $r_2a_2=1$ and $(w, 2)=1$ so that the condition $n-m\equiv w\pmod {2}$ is incorporated in the $v$-sum.
 As before, we can restrict $a_2, a_d\leq n^{\eta_0}$ at the cost of an error of size $O(n^{1+\varepsilon-\eta_0/2})$.
 The $a,m$-sum in \eqref{sum0} can be written as